 We illustrate the recent history of Hubble constant determinations with two separate plots.
 The first plot intercompares H0 values derived from a variety of methods.
 This plot is designed to provide an overview of methods and tensions discussed in the literature.
 Some measurements presented in this plot combine multiple datasets.
 The second plot compares determinations of H0 through the use of only CMB data.

 The first determinations of H0 involved measurements of distances and radial velocities associated with objects far enough away to not be bound gravitationally to our Local Group.
 Distances determined on cosmological scales rely on the 'distance ladder', which builds on the reliability of direct measurements close-by and the extension of those measurements outward through the use of standard candles such as Cepheid variables and Type Ia supernovae.
-We represent determinations of this type with four entries in the first plot: the HST Key Project (Freedman et al. 2001), Cepheids+SNIa (Riess et al. 2011), Distance Ladder (Riess et al. 2016) and TRGB Dist Ladder (Freedman et al. 2019).
+We represent determinations of this type with four entries in the first plot: the HST Key Project (Freedman et al. 2001), Cepheids+SNIa (Riess et al. 2011), TRGB Dist Ladder (Freedman et al. 2019) and Cepheids+SNIa (Riess et al. 2021).
+For the 2021 Riess et al. entry, we plot the SH0ES result using Cepheids+SNIa only; when combined with independent TRGB measures they derive a value of 72.53 ± 0.99.
 Characterization of potential systematics affecting the distance determination is a key issue in this method.
 Another standard candle method, based on the correlation between turbulent emission lines velocity dispersion and their integrated luminosity, is employed by Fernández Arenas et al. (2018) to derive H0 from observations of H II galaxies and giant H II regions.
 They report an initial result of 71.0 ± 2.8(random) ± 2.1(systematic) km/s/Mpc.

 Recent advances in gravitational wave (GW) detection technology provide an analysis approach independent of the cosmic distance ladder.
-The first estimate of the Hubble constant using a GW source detection is a joint effort of the LIGO/Virgo teams (Abbott et al. 2017), combined with collaborative followup observations identifying the optical counterpart of the source.
+The first estimate of the Hubble constant using a GW source detection was a joint effort of the LIGO/Virgo teams (Abbott et al. 2017), combined with collaborative followup observations identifying the optical counterpart of the source.
 In this determination, the amplitude of gravitational waves resulting from the merger of a binary neutron star system are analyzed to determine the luminosity distance to the system, and a cosmological redshift obtained from optical identification of the source host galaxy.
-Degeneracy between the computed luminosity distance and the binary orbital inclination angle is the primary source of uncertainty; the value obtained is H0 = 70.0-8+12.
+The most recent determination from the LIGO-Virgo-KAGRA Collaboration (2021) uses 47 gravitational wave sources from the Third LIGO-Virgo-KAGRA Gravitational Wave Transient Catalog, deriving a value of 68-7+12 km/s/Mpc.
 Future GW source detections should provide tighter constraints.